 It's actually a two-stage process.
 First you need to pick which platform to buy your shares or funds from, then you need to decide what investments to buy.

-Note that while the platform fee is charged by the platform you choose, the company buying the shares on your behalf or running the funds will be charging you for the service.
+Note that while the platform fee is charged by the platform you choose, the company buying the shares on your behalf or running the funds will also be charging you for its service.

 What is a share?